top of page

 *You may be wondering… where do I plan for holiday gifts?

-Hold tight, that will come in another post.
+Hold tight that will come in another post.
 Stay tuned!

 I put all those items into an Excel spreadsheet: